Saturday, 24 June 2017

-At the first bridge in the town we noticed a boulangerie a few steps along the street, and a bar a few steps beyond that, with its lights on and the door open.
+At the first bridge in the town, we were pleased to see a boulangerie a few steps along the street, and a bar a few steps beyond that, with its lights on and the door open.

-We were the first customers of the day, apart from the owner’s small white dog who occupied the chair next to us.
+We were the first customers of the day, apart from the owner’s small white dog who was already occupying the chair next to us.

 The pastries (two croissants, a chausson and a pain aux raisins) were rather stodgy but went down well with our double round of coffee.

-The short walk to the château was entirely along the riverbank, sometimes on a small road and sometimes on a dusty wheel track.
+The return walk to the château was entirely along the riverbank, sometimes on a small road and sometimes on a dusty wheel track.

 There was no shade, but it was early enough in the day for the sun to be welcome.

-A gigantic white cruise vessel, low in the water like a crocodile, surged past us and vanished around a bend.
+A gigantic white cruise vessel, low in the water and vaguely menacing, like a crocodile, surged past us and vanished around a bend.
 It seemed deserted, but we guessed that all the passengers were down below having breakfast.